rocketjishao/tagSeq/README.md

 # NAD-tagSeq data analysis procedure
+## 0. Electronic signal analysis
+   a.
+To analyze the electronic signal of tagged CoA-RNA, firstly you need to get the fast5 file and figure out in which fast5 file the tagged CoA-RNA was located.
+In IGV, get the ID of the tagged model CoA-RNA (here it is "18cf1707****"), then sort out the tagged reads and copy their information (first two lines) to a text file by using grep, therefore you can see which fast5 file the tagged model CoA-RNA was in:

+    $ grep "18cf1707" ~/C44pos/44pos.tag.fastq -A 2 > tag1.txt
+   b.
+Copy the fast5 file to the folder of "ont_fast5_api".
+Because a fast5 file contains 4000 reads, firstly separate multiple fast5 reads into single reads:

+    $ multi_to_single_fast5 --input_path ~/ont_fast5_api/multi_reads --save_path ~/ont_fast5_api/single_readsc

+   c.
+Transfer the fast5 files to another folder, like "~/C44/fast5". repeat steps a-c to find out more fast5 files for tagged model CoA-RNA.
+   d.
+Then run the command below, to requiggle electronic signal to according the sequence "~/minimap2-/model.fa":

+     # tombo resquiggle ~/C44/fast5 ~/minimap2-/model.fa --processes 4 --num-most-common-errors 5

+   e.
+Use the following commands to analyze the resultant mapping of electronic signals to tagged model CoA-RNA sequence:

+     # tombo detect_modifications de_novo --fast5-basedirs /C44/fast5 --statistics-file-basename de_novo_testing --processes 4

+     # tombo plot genome_locations --fast5-basedirs ~/C44/fast5 --genome-locations model:50 --num-bases 100

 ## 1. Run pycoQC in MiniConda3 active virtual environment
    To visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results: